 Geometry Survivor: design notes on our take on the survivors genre

-Geometry Survivor is Legitsauce's take on the bullet-heaven survivors genre, and it wears its ancestry openly: it's a roguelite descended from Vampire Survivors, with a draft philosophy borrowed from Brotato, wrapped in clean neon geometry so it runs silky on a phone.
+Geometry Survivor is our crack at the bullet-heaven survivors genre, and it doesn't hide where it comes from.
+It's a roguelite in the Vampire Survivors line, with a drafting philosophy lifted from Brotato, dressed up in clean neon shapes so it stays smooth on a phone.

 One input, all decisions

-The genre's founding insight — the thing Vampire Survivors proved in 2022 — is that aiming was never the interesting part of an action game.
-Take it away.
-Weapons fire on their own.
-What's left is positioning, and it turns out positioning is the deepest single input in games: every frame you're solving for threat directions, gem locations, wall proximity, and where the swarm will be in three seconds.
+The insight the genre is built on, the thing Vampire Survivors proved back in 2022, is that aiming was never the fun part of an action game.
+So it took aiming away.
+Your weapons fire themselves.
+What's left is positioning, and positioning turns out to be about the deepest single input in games.
+Every frame you're reading threat directions, gem locations, how close the wall is, and where the swarm will have moved to three seconds from now.

-That's also what makes the genre perfect for the browser and for touch.
-Geometry Survivor needs exactly one thumb: WASD or arrows on desktop, drag-anywhere virtual joystick on mobile.
-There's no button you're missing, no combo to learn.
-A new player understands the game in five seconds; dying with a bad build teaches the rest.
+That's also why it suits a browser and a touchscreen so well.
+Geometry Survivor wants exactly one thumb.
+WASD or arrows at a desk, drag-anywhere joystick on a phone.
+There's no button you forgot about and no combo to drill.
+People get it in about five seconds, and dying to a bad build teaches them the rest.

 What we took from each ancestor

 From Vampire Survivors: the core loop.
-Endless swarm, XP gems falling like rain, level-ups that interrupt the chaos with a calm three-card draft, the slow transformation from prey into a walking apocalypse.
-That arc — minute one you're fleeing, minute ten the screen is your weapon — is the genre's whole emotional payload, and we kept it intact.
+The endless swarm, XP gems coming down like rain, level-ups that freeze the chaos for a calm three-card draft, the slow turn from prey into a walking apocalypse.
+That whole arc, fleeing in minute one and turning the screen itself into a weapon by minute ten, is the emotional payload of the genre, and we left it well alone.

-From Brotato: the discipline of the draft.
-Brotato's great contribution was making builds committal — the shop punishes dabbling and rewards going all-in on a stat identity.
-Geometry Survivor's card pool is tuned the same way: the player who commits to one synergy (all projectile-count, or all crit) hits a power spike that a take-every-shiny-card generalist never reaches.
-The draft is where the strategy lives; the field is where you pay for it.
+From Brotato: discipline in the draft.
+Brotato's big idea was making builds committal.
+Dabble and the shop punishes you; go all-in on one stat identity and it pays off.
+Geometry Survivor's card pool is tuned the same way.
+Commit hard to a single synergy, all projectile-count or all crit, and you hit a power spike that the take-every-shiny generalist never gets near.
+The strategy lives in the draft.
+The field is where you find out whether you were right.

 Our own ingredient: legibility.
-The "geometry" isn't just an aesthetic budget choice.
-When everything on screen is a clean shape on dark neon, you can read a 200-enemy swarm at a glance — which matters double on a phone screen, where visual noise kills survivors games.
-The art direction is a gameplay feature.
+The "geometry" look isn't only a budget aesthetic.
+When every single thing on screen is a clean shape on dark neon, you can read a 200-enemy swarm in one glance, which counts double on a phone, where visual noise is what kills survivors games.
+Here the art direction is doing a gameplay job.

 Strategy corner

 - Herd, don't flee.
-Enemies chase you in a straight line, which means you control the shape of the swarm.
-Kite them into a clump and your area damage triples in efficiency — a tight herd melts, a spread wave grinds you down.
-The best players are shepherds, not sprinters.
+Enemies run at you in a straight line, so the shape of the swarm is yours to control.
+Kite them into a clump and your area damage gets far more efficient.
+A tight herd melts; a spread-out wave grinds you down.
+The good players are shepherds, not sprinters.

 - One synergy per run.
-Pick your identity by the third draft and refuse everything off-plan.
-Four crit nodes beat two crit and two of everything else — the power curves are exponential, not additive.
+Lock your identity in by the third draft and turn down everything off-plan.
+Four crit nodes beat two crit plus two of whatever else, because the power curves are exponential rather than additive.

 - Gems are the run.
-XP is what lets you outscale the wave growth, and gems expire.
-A risky two-second detour for a fat gem cluster is usually correct; a "safe" minute of farming nothing is how runs quietly die.
+XP is how you keep pace with the wave growth, and gems don't sit around forever.
+A risky two-second sprint into a fat cluster is usually the right call.
+A "safe" minute spent farming nothing is how runs die without you noticing.

 - The corner reset.
-When the screen fills past readable, sprint to a corner.
-The swarm compresses into a cone chasing you, thins itself on your AoE, and buys you a readable screen again.
-It feels like retreat; it's actually the strongest offensive move in the game.
+When the screen gets too busy to read, run for a corner.
+The swarm folds into a cone behind you, grinds itself down on your area damage, and hands you back a screen you can actually parse.
+It feels like a retreat.
+It's the strongest attack in the game.

 The honest scoreboard

-There's no meta-currency drip-feeding power here, no daily login, nothing to buy — when you survive longer, it's because you played better.
-That's the deal across all of Legitsauce, but it matters extra in this genre, where the mobile clones have gotten predatory.
-The run is the reward.
+No meta-currency feeding you power here, no daily login, nothing for sale.
+When you last longer it's because you played better.
+That's the deal everywhere on Legitsauce, but it lands harder in this genre, where the mobile clones have gone genuinely predatory.
+The run is the whole reward.

-Play Geometry Survivor free → — it boots in seconds, runs on anything, and the swarm is waiting.
+Play Geometry Survivor free → It boots in seconds, runs on more or less anything, and the swarm is already waiting.